Leon Liu coined the term “Open Source Learning” in 2006. The term embodies two major visions.

 - The emphasis on the “source” of learning means emphasis on “understanding” of knowledge and on self-reflection skills in learning.
 Knowledge comes from within.
 With strong self-reflection skills, fragmented time will not be an issue and learn while playing is thus possible.
 Open Source Learning software helps people train self-reflection skills and habits.

 - One major task of Open Source Learning is to be the bridge between self-learning communities (unschooling, free schools and learning centers) and software programmers, introducing to software programmers the rich experiences on learning/education from those self-learning communities for the purpose of deep innovation in the education/learning space and building up of software infrastructure for self-learning.
 Software programmers should seek nowhere else for sound learning/education theories for their software design.
 The true understanding of education/learning is not in the education schools of universities.
+In addition to that, as mentioned above, it is not difficult to understand learning/education if you are a strong learner yourself.
+Just pay attention to the learning process while learning.
+Furthermore, software programmers have an unique advantage that they can test their ideas with code.
+It is social science that can be executed and tested.
+Software programmers are exploring social sciences such as education with their software.

 By listing these visions, we don’t claim originality in coming up with them.
 We recognize that there can be many others around the world who share similar visions, and we recognize that there are important thoughts that have influenced us.
 By listing these visions, however, we want to propose that these visions will play key roles in leading to future learning/education and we call for attentions and actions from the alternative learning communities and from software programmers.

 To learn of our current progress, here is summarization of our findings.
 You can read the essay on Knowledge Engine, and you are welcome to try out the self-learning platform, powered by Knowledge Engine.
 Start noting down your significant experiences and see how that helps you learn.
 If you are interested in working on the Knowledge Engine project, you can visit our github page.
+The planning of Knowledge Engine development are shared publicly and can be viewed in the learning group “notebook”.
+You should be able to see the visions, ideas, planned features, current development, bugs to be fixed or already fixed, and so on in its group notes.
+Notebook group is used to coordinate and share notebook development publicly.

 We are all self-learners.
 Make self-learning easier!